Roave/shorty/README.md

 Introduction
 ------------
 Shorty is a lightweight, high performance SMPP client and server built on Node.js.
+Shorty is sponsored and maintained by [SMS Cloud](http://www.smscloud.com/), a subsidiary of MediaTech Designs, LLC.

 License
 -------